 Why do you think productivity and time management apps are on the rise?

-With hundreds of productivity methods out there, each purporting to be the magical cure to your time management woes, it’s difficult to pick out which actually is the best one.
+With hundreds of productivity methods out there (like the one shown by Ari Meisel), each purporting to be the magical cure to your time management woes, it’s difficult to pick out which actually is the best one.
 Ironically enough, you just don’t have the time to figure out the best way to save you time.

 But here’s the secret: there’s no magical bullet or one-size-fits-all solutions to this problem.
 It’s all down to the individual.
 Some people just work better doing all-nighters, others need a set routine, and some need a specific trigger to work.
 Regardless of what it is, different things work for different people.